Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Draconic Chart

-The natal Dragon's Head (ascending node) becomes 0-degrees Aries of the Draconic chart, or 'draconic equinox' and other planets and points are adjusted accordingly.
+The natal Dragon's Head (ascending node) becomes the first degree of Aries in the Draconic chart, or 'draconic equinox', and other planets and points are adjusted accordingly.

 Dragon's Head